The Victorian era

 - Also during the Victorian Era, Great Britain became the British Empire.
 Britain governed many countries, kingdoms and colonies all over the world.
 Many of these places are part of the British Commonwealth today.

 - Before the Victorian era, it took days – sometimes weeks – to travel places.
-Inventions such as the steam train and the iron steam ship meant that travel took a lot less time, so people started going to places where they wouldn’t have thought to before, like America and India.
+Inventions such as the steam train and the iron steam ship meant that travel took a lot less time, so people started going to places where they wouldn’t have thought to before, like the (modern day) United States of America and India.

-- It was also faster to get in touch with each other, too, even if you were all the way across the Atlantic Ocean.
+- It was also faster to get in touch with other people, even if you were all the way across the Atlantic Ocean.
 The telegraph and telephone were both invented in the Victorian era, so people didn’t always have to write letters if they had something important to say.

 - People started using electricity for the first time in the Victorian Era.
 The first electrically-lit streetlights, public building and even village were in the UK.